 At the end of the installation works, the work site on the seabed will be reinstated and where possible equipment and materials will be removed.
 An As-Left survey will be undertaken to confirm that the work site has been left in as good a state as possible prior to departure.

-6.3 Accidental events - spillage of fuel or chemicals
+6.3 Accidental events

-6.3.1 Fuel or Chemicals
+6.3.1 Spillage of Fuel or Chemicals

 The following measures will be in place to mitigate against accidental spills: